alan-turing-institute/mosip-infra/deployment/sandbox-v2/terraform/azure/README.md

 ### Step 3: Edit MOSIP files to allow for Azure Terraform deployment

-There are a number of hardcoded variables in the MOSIP repository that need altering to your requires.
+There are a number of hardcoded variables in the MOSIP repository that need altering to your requirements.
 For understanding we will step through the manual alterations.
 However, we also provide a script provided a script, `turing_azure_edits.sh`, that automates the process, so you can skip ahead if you would rather (recommended).
 The steps to manually alter the files are as follows:

 #### Manual